PaulaScholz/DotNetCoreApplicationLogging/README.md

 *The Form1 class uses the ILogger iMELLogger.
 Is this iMELLogger a publisher or subscriber?*

 The `iMELLogger` does not subscribe to the LogEventSource.
-That is the job of the derived `EventListener` class, EventListenerStub, which is instantiated as the `_etwListener` inside the Program.Main() method and subscribed to the LogEventSource using the override method *EnableEvents(LogEventSource.Instance, EventLevel.LogAlways)* call.
+That is the job of the derived `EventListener` class, EventListenerStub, which is instantiated as the `_etwListener` inside the Program.Main() method and subscribed to the LogEventSource using the method *EnableEvents(LogEventSource.Instance, EventLevel.LogAlways)* call.

 Inside that EventListenerStub class is an event handler method override called `OnEventWritten` which is the method that actually receives event messages from the LogEventSource in the library.
 Those are then echoed to the Program class’s `iMELLogger` instance depending on event level.
 Recall, inside Program.Main() we set the EventListenerStub’s reference to the `iMELLogger` created with the LoggerFactory so *EventListenerStub.OnEventWritten* can call the `Program.iMELLogger` with event messages received from the LogEventSource.